Hollywood producer: Conservatives can transform culture by going to the movies

 “When you look at Hollywood in general — and I’m including the news, television, the movies and that — the driver for all this is theatrical films,” Mr. Sullivan said.
 “When you look at the magazine rack at your local grocery store, it’s going to have movie stars on it.
 That’s who’s mostly going to be there.
 And O.J.”

-What’s missing are right-wing voices, he said.
-“Really conservatives have abandoned this platform.”
+What’s missing are right-wing voices.
+“Really conservatives have abandoned this platform,” he said.

 “I don’t know why it happened, I really don’t,” Mr. Sullivan said.
 “I’ve asked a lot of people.
 Some would say they were driven out of it, some would say it was natural attrition.
 But it’s something we have to go back to if we ever want to have any shot at having any point in the culture at all.”